qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 CRS Settings
 ------------

+**Default CRS for new projects**

+There is an option to automatically set new project’s CRS:

+* |radioButtonOn|:guilabel:`Use CRS from first layer added`: to match the CRS of the first layer loaded into the new project
+* |radioButtonOff|:guilabel:`Use a default CRS`: you can select a different CRS to use for all newly created projects.

-You can select a :guilabel:`Default CRS for new projects` applied each time you open a new project.
-This Coordinate Reference System can then be overridden by selected value in :menuselection:`Project --> Project properties --> CRS` tab.
+This choice will be saved for use in subsequent QGIS sessions and in any case, the Coordinate Reference System of the project can still be overridden from :menuselection:`Project --> Project properties --> CRS` tab.

 **CRS for new layers**